-The beginning of any novel is in many ways the most important part of the book because it’s during those first few paragraphs or pages that the reader decides if they are going to commit to your characters and their story or not.
-Often when I go to a bookstore I’ll browse my favorite session and take a book off the shelf.
-I’ll read the back cover and if the premise seems interesting I’ll go straight to the first few pages.
+The beginning of any novel is in many ways the most important part of the book.
+It’s during those first few paragraphs or pages that the reader decides if they are going to commit to your characters and their story or not.
+Often when I go to a bookstore I’ll browse the shelves, read the first few pages then decide if I’m ready to comment or not.
 Why?
-Because it can tell me a lot about the author’s writing voice, mood of the book and if the characters are compelling enough for me to commit.
-So what elements are needed to capture that reader and keep them turning the pages?
+Because it can tell me a lot about the author’s writing voice, mood of the book and if the characters are compelling enough.
+So what elements are needed to capture that reader and keep them turning pages?

-Action doesn’t always mean movement – it just means something is happening to someone in order to introduce characters and their world, create tension with a touch of mystery and drive the story forward.
-Whether it’s physical, emotional, or mental, your characters could be in the middle of being chased down, in a car accident, grieving at a funeral, fighting with their ex, contemplating suicide or any number of other scenarios that will draw the reader in with the simple question – why?
-The rest is up to you but along with action you must also give the reader to reason to care about the outcome of this character and what they are going through.
+Action doesn’t always mean movement – it just means something is happening to someone in order to introduce characters and their world.
+Create tension with a touch of mystery and drive the story forward.
+Whether it’s physical, emotional, or mental, your characters should be in the middle of something.
+Whether their being chased down, in a car accident, grieving at a funeral, fighting with their ex, contemplating suicide or simply going to work.
+You want your reader to ask why?
+The rest is up to you but along with action you must also give them a reason to care about the outcome of this character and what they are going through.

 2. The hook

-Readers pick up books because they look interesting and something about them is appealing, but it’s the hook that makes you want to read that next paragraph or turn that first page and keep going.
-It’s the first thing they read and can captivate them or have them close the book and put it back on the shelf.
-It can be the first few paragraphs or the first few pages but ideally you want the reader to be hooked with the first sentence so you can reel them into the story and keep them reading.
+Readers pick up books for many reasons, but it’s the hook that makes them want to read more.
+The first thing they read needs to captivate them.
+It can be the first few paragraphs or the first few pages but ideally you want the reader to be hooked with the first few sentences so you can reel them into the story and keep them reading.

 3. Introduce the Main Character

-There is nothing more frustrating than reading the first few pages of a story and being introduced to everyone but not knowing who the main character is or even worse, the main character doesn’t show up until the middle or end of the first chapter.
-In order for your reader to care about your main character they need to have contact with them fairly close to the beginning of the first chapter.
-This gives the reader a chance to love, hate, admire, despise or any other assortment of emotions they’ll feel toward your character as they relate to them on some level and begin to care about what happens to them.
+There is nothing more frustrating than having to wade your way through several pages before knowing who the main character is.
+Even worse, the main character doesn’t show up until the middle or end of the first chapter.
+In order for your reader to care about your main character they need to have contact with them fairly close to the beginning.
+This gives them a chance to for emotions they’ll feel toward your character as they relate to them on some level.
+Ultimately you want them to begin to care about what happens to the main character.

 4. Start in the middle

 Try putting your character(s) in the middle of an event rather than the beginning.
 It’s more interesting, adds tension and gives the scene drama.
 Wait as long as possible before you start your opening scene.
-Often writers start too soon and bore the reader with details that really aren’t as important to the story as the writer feels they are.
+Often writers start too soon and bore the reader with details that really aren’t important to the story.
 Avoid starting at the beginning of the day or the end of it, waking up from a dream or picking up a phone – these are all events that have been done to death and readers usually don’t find them interesting or unique enough to capture their attention.
 Think of the moment just before the height of the action or emotion and put your character there as the start of your story.
-If details are needed you can always pepper them in as the story progresses, but readers want to be swept away and the best way to do it is by making the scene as intense and interesting as you can.

 It’s important to provide your reader with where your character is and when so they feel grounded in the scene and can imagine your main character in it.
 However, this needs to be done carefully so you aren’t overloading and weighing down your story with heavy detail and bringing your pace to a grinding halt.
 A line here and reference there by your characters or through dialogue can give your reader enough clues that they feel satisfied for now without being overwhelmed with description and details.
 Remember, a novel is a marathon…not a sprint.